How to install Java on your computer

 What is the latest version of Java to install?

-The LTS Java 17 release came out in September of 2021.
+The LTS Java 17 release came out in September 2021.

 Should I install Java on my computer?

-If you want to play a Java based game like Minecraft you will need to install Java.
+However, if you want to play a Java based game like Minecraft you need to install Java.

-And if you want to develop Java applications, you will need to install Java and the JDK on your computer.
+And if you want to develop Java applications, you must install Java and the JDK on your computer.